-Mindhunter released on Netflix in October 2017 with a murderers row of talent (David Fincher produces, Asif Kapadia directs) and an even more murderous cast of characters.
-The series, which focuses on the origins of criminal psychology and the serial killers involved in that research, was quickly renewed for a second season, but the wait for Mindhunter Season 2 has proved torturous for fans hungry to return to this chilling Netflix drama.
+Mindhunter first hit Netflix in October 2017 with a murderers row of talent (David Fincher!
+Asif Kapadia!) and even more murderous characters.
+The Netflix series, which dramatizes the creation of criminal psychology in the 1970s and the serial killers who contributed to the research, was quickly renewed for a second season.
+Ever since then we’ve been waiting for a Mindhunter Season 2 release date.

-Previous Mindhunter subjects included real-life murderers Ed Kemper (breakout star Cameron Britton), Montie Rissell (Sam Strike), Jerry Brudos (Happy Anderson), and Richard Speck (Jack Erdie).
-We also see shots of several serial killers who were still active in 1977 when the show takes place, including Dennis Rader, aka BTK, (Sonny Valicenti) as he quietly evades suspicion — BTK’s last recorded murder was in 1991 but he wasn’t arrested or charged until 2005.
+The characters mention plenty of infamous killers, but only a few actually showed up in Season 1.
+That list includes real-life murderers Ed Kemper (breakout star Cameron Britton), Montie Rissell (Sam Strike), Jerry Brudos (Happy Anderson), and Richard Speck (Jack Erdie).
+We also see several serial killers who were still active in 1977 when the show is set, including Dennis Rader, aka BTK, (Sonny Valicenti) as he quietly evades suspicion — BTK’s last recorded murder was in 1991 but he wasn’t arrested or charged until 2005.

 So, what awaits serial killer obsessives and Mindhunter fans in Season 2?
 We’re collecting every bit of news related to the second season, which still doesn’t have a firm release date, and we’ll update this page regularly with new updates.
 So check back soon.